 - Nurture non family relationships with neighbors, your kids' teachers, co-workers and others.
 This is part of staying connected.

-Spirituality is that which makes our spirits soar.
+Spirituality is what makes our spirits soar.
 Here we connect to life and the living.
 Here we also connect to a sense of well-being, of peace, compassion, and acceptance.
 We may connect to a Higher Power – or not.
 But we feel a connection that is beyond our self.
 Everything that we do that is about healing is about the spiritual, for spirituality encompasses us in our entirety.

 - Breathe in for five counts, hold for five counts and breathe out for five counts.
 Yoga breathing slows your heart and helps to calm your spirit.
 When you are counting your breath, you're not focused on what makes you mad, sad, or afraid.